Complutense University of Madrid

-It enrolls over 86,000 students, making it the third largest non-distance European university by enrollment.
-It is one of the most prestigious Spanish universities and consistently ranks among the top universities in Spain, together with the University of Barcelona, Pompeu Fabra University, UAM, and UAB in International and European league tables and surveys.
-Since its foundation, it has attracted numerous scholars, intellectuals and students from all over Spain and the world, establishing itself as one of the main international centers of learning.
-By Royal Decree of 1857, the University of Madrid was the first and only institution in Spain authorized to grant doctorate degrees throughout the Spanish Empire.
-In 1909, the University of Madrid became one of the first universities in the world to grant a doctorate degree to a woman.
+It enrolls over 86,000 students, making it the eighth largest non-distance European university by enrollment.
+By Royal Decree of 1857, the Central University was the first and only institution in Spain authorized to grant doctorate degrees throughout the Spanish Empire.
+In 1909, the Central University became one of the first universities in the world to grant a doctorate degree to a woman.
+It was renamed as Universidad de Madrid ('University of Madrid') in 1943.

 History

 On 20 May 1293, King Sancho IV of Castile granted the Archbishop of Toledo, Gonzalo Pérez Gudiel, a royal charter to found a studium generale (as universities were known at that time), named El Estudio de Escuelas Generales in Alcalá de Henares.
 One of its alumni, Cardinal Cisneros, made extensive purchases of land and ordered the construction of many buildings, in what became the first university campus ex-novo in history: The Civitas Dei, or city of God, named after the work of Augustine of Hippo.
 On 13 April 1499, Cardinal Cisneros secured from Pope Alexander VI a papal bull to expand Complutense into a full university.
 This papal bull conferred official recognition throughout Christendom to all degrees granted by the university.
 It also renamed the institution Universitas Complutensis, after Complutum, which was the Latin name of Alcalá de Henares, where the university was originally located.

 In the 1509–1510 school year, the Complutense University already operated with five major schools: Arts and Philosophy, Theology, Canon Law, Philology and Medicine.
 During the 16th and 17th centuries, Complutense University became one of the greatest centers of academic excellence in the world.
 Many of the leading figures in science, arts and politics of that age studied or taught in Complutense's classrooms.
-Special colleges were created for students of foreign origin, such as Flemish or Irish.
+Special colleges were created for students of foreign origin, such as Flemish or Irish (at the Irish College of San Jorge at Alcalá de Henares).

 In 1785, Complutense became one of the first universities in the world to grant a doctorate to a female student, María Isidra de Guzmán y de la Cerda.
 In comparison, University of Oxford did not accept female scholars until 1920, and the University of Cambridge did not grant a PhD to a female student until 1926.